Cross Window Forgery: A New Class of Web Attack

 Attack Methodology:

 To execute this attack, a target user must visit an attacker-controlled website and engage in minimal user interaction.
-The attacker employs various methods for successful exploitation of this vector, including the victim pressing Enter/space key or holding down the enter/space key while on the attacker's website.
+The attacker employs various methods for successful exploitation of this vector, including the victim pressing a key or holding down a key while on the attacker's website.
 A more intricate approach involves the target user double-clicking on the attacker's website through popups and pop-unders in a technique I call the sandwich method.
 There are also a few ideas around avenues other than either methods that exploit this behavior, and I am excited to see how the security community might evolve this.
 I want to give shout out to @Qab for improving some of the techniques here.

 How does the vulnerability work?